-When the weather freezes, Washington drivers all know that road conditions worsen considerably, causing accidents.
+When the weather worsens and temperatures are freezing, Washington drivers all know that road conditions worsen considerably, causing accidents.
 But sometimes, roads can remain icy and slippery even when the weather warms up.
 That’s when drivers are caught by surprise.

 According to a series of news reports, there were 11 auto accidents in a two-hour window along Interstate 82 and Highway 14 recently due to the slippery and icy pavement.